 Expertly crafted and exclusively for alumni and friends, there’s a varietal for every palate and party.

-And we ensure that a portion of every wine purchased goes toward supporting COVID-19 relief.
+And we ensure that a portion of every wine purchased goes toward supporting student scholarships.

 The Ohio State University Alumni Association has partnered with prestigious vintners and vineyards to create The Oval Collection — a diverse assortment of wines that features a variety of tastes, styles and blends.